 As the first wave of applications came in, something else emerged — a unique support network for those employees who were interested but not quite ready to buy a home.

-“We found out that many of the people that wanted to buy a home and submit applications were not able to qualify because they weren’t credit-ready, or they didn’t have savings,” says Mayme Webb-Bledsoe of Duke’s Office of Durham and Regional Affairs.
+“We found out that many of the people that wanted to buy a home and submit applications were not able to qualify because they weren’t credit-ready, or they didn’t have savings,” says Mayme Webb-Bledsoe of Duke’s Office of Durham and Community Affairs.

 Mayme worked with Lorisa Seibel of Reinvestment Partners and Autrice Campbell-Long of SunTrust to organize an eight-week homebuyers training, designed to help those applicants repair their credit and create strategies for saving and building personal wealth.